networkingguru/CrimsonSand/README.md

 - Tuning problems, especially with unarmed and bludgeoning attacks.
 - No help.
 Key combinations are contained (and modifiable) in options.py
-- Currently in debugging state on character creation and unplayable (need to create a strable branch)
+- Currently in debugging state on character creation and unplayable (need to create a stable branch)